lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 Testing the initial game state.
 \end{center}

-This does pass, but also reveals some potential issues.
-Firstly, we want to test our business logic (the game logic, in this case).
-We had to use `.value` in the test, though, to access the current state of the game.
-We need `.value` since `currentBoard` is a `computed` property - part of Vue's reactivity system.
-In other words, the UI layer.

-We have tightly coupled our implementation to Vue.
-You could not reuse this logic in another framework, like React, for example.
-This is a relatively simple composable and a coupling I am happy to live this coupling with for now, but it's still worth recognizing it and considering the implications this might have in the future.
-The next chapter will discuss an alternative way to design this composable, and avoid the coupling entirely, We also discuss *why* this might be desirable.

-Back to the current example.
-There is no easy way to pre-set the game state - we currently cannot test a scenario where many moves have been played, without actually playing the game.
+It passes!
+Great.
+As it stands, there is no easy way to pre-set the game state - we currently cannot test a scenario where many moves have been played, without actually playing though the game.
 This means we need to implement `makeMove` before writing tests to see if the game has been won, since there is no way to update the board as it stands to test winning or losing scenarios.
-We can work around this by passing in an initial state to `useTicTacToe`, for example `useTicTacToe(initialState)`.
+This is not ideal.
+Instead, let's pass in an initial state to `useTicTacToe`, for example `useTicTacToe(initialState)`.

 ## Setting an Initial State